13 Best Wetsuits for Kayaking (August 2026) Tested in Cold Water

 Getting the Right Fit

 A wetsuit should fit like a second skin with no baggy areas.
+Gaps let water flush through, which destroys the insulating layer you are paying for.
+Check these fit points before committing:

-- No bunching behind knees
+- No bunching behind the knees

-- Full arm extension without pulling at shoulders
+- Full arm extension without shoulder pulling

-- Can breathe normally when zipped
+- You can breathe normally when zipped

 Zipper Types Explained